-List of baby bib knitting patterns that are quick and easy.
+Practise your knitting skills with a baby bib knitting pattern that is quick and easy.

 Baby bibs are quicker to knit than baby blankets or baby cardigans.
 So if I am short of time when knitting a baby gift, I’ll consider a set of baby bibs.